VVJia/VVJia.github.io/_pages/about.md

 I am particularly driven to bridge AI innovation and clinical practice, translating algorithms into real-world applications that enhance patient outcomes — as demonstrated in our collaborative tumor diagnosis system below! 👇✨(Note: Contains medical imagery that may require viewer discretion).

 # 🔥 News
-- *2025.08*: &nbsp;🔄🔄 Our paper "SAM-Swin" is under major revision for Medical Image Analysis!
+- *2025.12*: &nbsp;🎉🎉 Our paper accepted to Medical Image Analysis!
 - *2025.05*: &nbsp;🎉🎉 Our paper accepted to CVPRW 2025 (oral presentation)!
 - *2024.11*: &nbsp;🎉🎉 Our paper accepted to CHIP 2024!
 - *2024.10*: &nbsp;🎉🎉 Our paper accepted to BIBM 2024!